edsonwade/Spring-Boot-Microservices/README.md

 Springify is a comprehensive guide and project for building modern RESTful APIs and microservices using the Spring Boot framework.
 This project covers a wide range of topics, from basic CRUD operations to advanced microservices architecture patterns, Dockerization, and integration with messaging systems like Apache Kafka and RabbitMQ.

 ## Objective 🎯
-The objective of Springify is to provide developers with a hands-on approach to mastering Spring Boot for building robust and scalable RESTful APIs and microservices.
+The goal of Springify is to provide developers with a hands-on approach to mastering Spring Boot for building robust and scalable RESTful APIs and microservices.
 By following the tutorials and examples provided in this project, developers will gain practical experience in various aspects of Spring Boot development, including essential annotations, data transfer object patterns, exception handling, microservices communication, Dockerization, and more.

 ## REST Endpoints
 1. **Build REST API's using Spring Boot - Important Spring MVC Annotations** 🛠️